The Hot Shilpa Shetty Sizzles In A Bikini While Holidaying In Maldives With Her Family!

 Shilpa Shetty's Fishing Adventures

 What's a beach tale if there's no fishing involved?
 Shilpa Shetty took a boat and went fishing and also caught a big fish in the hook.
-Sadly, she had to drop it in the waters as it was not a edible fish.
+Sadly, she had to drop it in the waters as it was not an edible fish.

 Eat Healthy & Be Fit!

 So what if she couldn't get to fry and eat the fish which she caught?
-Shilpa Shetty ate delicious Banana fritters and enjoyed every bite of it.
+Shilpa Shetty ate delicious banana fritters and enjoyed every bite of it.

 Dinner With The Family